ALSETLab/Boeing747_PowerSystem_in_Modelica/README.md

 - File/Open `./AircraftPowerSystem.mo`
 - Under the main package, navigate to `AircraftPowerSystem.Systems.Template.Configurations.DistributionSystem_DC1_Simple`
-- Switch to the simulation tab and `Simulate` (or alternatively press F10)
+- Switch to the simulation tab and `Simulate` (or alternatively press F10).

+The flight time is simulated in 60 seconds and a sample of the loads' consumptions and the generators output can be noted below.

 ![alt text](https://github.com/ALSETLab/Boeing737_PowerSystem_in_Modelica/blob/master/Flight_Simulation_Example/flight.jpg)